How can a club management platform help prepare your club for an influx of members?

-We also pull data from our club management suite that tells us when and how members should be billed.
+We also pull data from our club management platform that tells us when and how members should be billed.
 We use this information to program our communication and ensure our team is personally intercepting at crucial communication points.

 How can speedy access to your gym data support operators in ramping up club reopening?

 One of the biggest changes we’ve made due to the pandemic is sharing data across our locations in ABC.
-Having a centralized club management suite gives my team and I access to all of our clubs’ data no matter where we are.
+Having a centralized club management platform gives my team and I access to all of our clubs’ data no matter where we are.
 Additionally, our staff can now work across locations to support other teams in their reopening efforts.
 Moreover, from an internal communications standpoint, the system enables us to rapidly disseminate information to all of our gyms based on local, state, and industry safety standards and regulations.
 These communications also offer guidelines and actionable insights to allow teams to quickly implement changes at their respective clubs.

 How can technology work to help drive communication to members and lapsed members?
 How do you target/attract those gym members who have lapsed?